crate/cratedb-toolkit/doc/query/mcp/landscape.md

 ## pg-mcp

-The PG-MCP server is specialised to talk to PostgreSQL servers.
-With a few adjustments, the adapter can also talk to CrateDB.
+The PG-MCP server is specialised to connect to PostgreSQL servers.
+With a few adjustments, the adapter can also connect to CrateDB.
 The project offers rich MCP server capabilities, and includes advanced client programs for Claude and Gemini that work out of the box.
 It is written in Python, optionally to be invoked with `uv` or `uvx`.